kwame-mintah/notes-md/learning-paths/machine-learning/02-machine-learning-terraform.md

 	- [ ] SageMaker training jobs (/aws/sagemaker/TrainingJobs).
 ARN example: `log-group:/aws/sagemaker/TrainingJobs:*`
 	- [ ] SageMaker endpoints (/aws/sagemaker/Endpoints/linear-learner).
 ARN example: `log-group:/aws/sagemaker/Endpoints/linear-learner:*`
 - [ ] Training job, this needs the AmazonSageMakerFullAccess IAM policy IAM.
 (Unsure about this resources, as training jobs need dataset that has already preprocessed... maybe.)[^1]
+	- [x] Seems that the SageMaker notebook Instance can create a new training job, so will need to have the necessary permission.
 - [ ] Endpoint(s) [^2] (needs a model ready to deploy)
 	- [ ] Develop environment (Provisioned) [^3]
 	- [ ] Staging environment (Provisioned)
 	- [ ] Production (Serverless?)

+## Difference between SageMaker notebooks and Studio

+There are two tools for machine learning within AWS, SageMaker notebook instance and SageMaker studio.
+At the time writing, there is only a terraform resource for SageMaker notebook instance ([aws_sagemaker_notebook_instance](https://registry.terraform.io/providers/hashicorp/aws/5.17.0/docs/resources/sagemaker_notebook_instance)) and it seems it is not be possible to create a SageMaker studio.
+Below is a brief description of both tools.

+For learning purposes, it is best to use the SageMaker notebook instance to better understand, what is needed to take a model into production.
+This may not be the case, but is my current interpretation of both tools.

+### Amazon SageMaker notebook instance

+An Amazon SageMaker notebook instance is a machine learning (ML) compute instance running the Jupyter Notebook App.
+SageMaker manages creating the instance and related resources.
+Use Jupyter notebooks in your notebook instance to prepare and process data, write code to train models, deploy models to SageMaker hosting, and test or validate your models[^4].

+### Amazon SageMaker Studio

+Amazon SageMaker Studio is an integrated development environment (IDE) for machine learning (ML) that lets you easily build, train, debug, deploy and monitor your machine learning models.
+Amazon SageMaker Studio provides a single unified interface for all the tools you need to take your models from experimentation to production and boost your productivity[^4].

 ## Difference between SageMaker Endpoint types?

-In general you will use Shadow variants to test and validate your model before production with a smaller portion compared to production[^4].
+In general you will use Shadow variants to test and validate your model before production with a smaller portion compared to production[^5].

 [^1]: Potentially have a training job that are ready in stable environments, like staging and production?
 [^2]: There are two types of endpoints: provisioned or serverless.
 Provisioned allows for a production and shadow variant, while serverless only allows production.
 [^3]: Potentially set up CI/CD for copying the newest model from develop account to staging account.
 Maybe a new endpoint configuration each time...
+[^4]: Which tool is better?
+SageMaker Studio Vs SageMaker Notebook Instance by [Salman Anwaar](https://medium.com/@salmananwaar1127/which-tool-is-better-sagemaker-studio-vs-sagemaker-notebook-instance-6f64fd545b7f).
-[^4]: Answer for my question "When deploying your endpoint for your model, what is the difference between production and shadow variants?" during SageMaker Immersion Day.
+[^5]: Answer to my question "When deploying your endpoint for your model, what is the difference between production and shadow variants?" during SageMaker Immersion Day.

 ---